openpublishoperation/devops-learn-pr/docs/index.md

                     </div>
                     <div class="cardText">
                         <h3>DevOps Events and Talks</h3>
-                        <p>Take a look at some of our recent conference talks on youtube at the channel Devops at Microsoft.</p>
+                        <p>Take a look at some of our recent conference talks on youtube at the channel DevOps at Microsoft.</p>
                     </div>
                 </div>
             </div>